danisanfra/Skew-T-map-projector/README.md

 README.md is this file.

-setup.py is the first script you have to use, to install all the needed missing packages.
-You need to run it only once.

-folders_setup.py is the second script you need to use.
-It allows you to define the path of *this* folder.
-You can run it once or whenever you need to change the location of *this* folder.

-path_variables.py is a variable definition script, which is modified by folders_setup.py.
+path_variables.py is a variable definition script, which is to be modified the first time you use the software and any time you change its path.

 skew-T.py is the main script, that prints data from soundings on the map.